 About the CWO

-The CWO also works with many NGOs, giving a voice to smaller campaigns and publicising national and international ones.
-We network with businesses (CWO Enterprise), put forward policy (CWO Forums) and work with women and men interested in standing for public office (CWO Development).
+The CWO also works with many different organisations, giving a voice to smaller campaigns and publicising national and international ones.
+We network with businesses, put forward policy and work with women and men interested in standing for public office (CWO Development).

 The CWO is constantly active and responding to the needs of its current members.
 We have a series of special action groups that work with our members.
 If you have an idea you would like to trial with the CWO do contact us.